The State of Mauritius and another (Appellants) v The (Mauritius) CT Power Limited and others (Respondents) (Mauritius)

 CT Power Limited is a private company which at the relevant times sought to construct a coal power plant in Mauritius.

-The Board of Investment ("BOI") may, under s.7(b) of the Investment Promotion Act, "act as the Government's representative in coordinating, facilitating and implementing public-private partnership projects."
+The Board of Investment ("BOI") may, under section 7(b) of the Investment Promotion Act, "act as the Government's representative in coordinating, facilitating and implementing public-private partnership projects."
 It falls under the supervision of the Minister of Finance.
 In April 2006 the BOI informed CT Power that it would receive an investment certificate for the planned power plant upon meeting various criteria.
 These included: (1) the agreement of a "Power Purchase Agreement" between CT Power and the Central Electricity Board ("CEB") and (2) that CT Power secure an Environmental Impact Assessment ("EIA") Licence in respect of the project from the Ministry of Environment, Sustainable Development, Disaster and Beach Management ("Ministry of Environment").

 In December 2008 the CEB and CT Power signed a "Power Purchase Agreement.
 In order for the project to progress further, CT Power and the State of Mauritius needed to sign an "Implementation Agreement."